PennyLaneAI/pennylane/doc/introduction/measurements.rst

 .. warning::

-    The tree-traversal algorithm is only implemented on :class:`~.pennylane.devices.DefaultQubit`.
+    The tree-traversal algorithm is only implemented in the :class:`~.pennylane.devices.DefaultQubit` device.

 Resetting wires
 ***************